ethan-dowler/ethan-dowler.github.io/_posts/software/2023-05-23-writing-readable-rspec-tests.md

 end
 ```

 What?!
-A sun is both visible and _not_ visible?
+The sun is both visible and _not_ visible?
 This makes no sense!
 Let's take a closer look:

 **Figure B**